PART 2 - UNRAVELING THE TRAUMA

 Spiritual trauma occurs as a result of events that threaten and damage our core spiritual values and goals.
 This can be a result of either abuse by religious/spiritual figures or being raised with a toxic and overbearing interpretation of that religion or spiritual belief.

 I like this account because it mentions “our core spiritual values and goals” as being threatened or damaged.
 It makes sense this can be, or feel, very serious.
 Also, this definition doesn’t disqualify religion but states the damage comes from someone’s “interpretation” of religion.
-This can certainly include generational traumas, patterns, prejudices, and false beliefs that have been passed down to us.
+This can undoubtedly include generational traumas, patterns, prejudices, and false beliefs passed down to us.

 NOW, MY OWN DEFINITION